arkime/arkime/capture/plugins/lua/README.md

 Used usually inside a classify callback this function registers that the entire stream should be parsed.
 * function = the lua function to call with all the data.
 Function should implement the parserFunction signature above.

+### session:table()
+Return a table that can be used to set/get lua variables to share state across all callbacks for session
+* returns = a lua table

 ## MolochHttpService